chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 📆 Day 2 <!--fit-->

 <!--
-This is what we're used to calling day 2 operations, we used to call it BAU or business as usual, and it's where reality catches up with our idealistic good intentions
+This is what we're calling day 2 operations, we used to call it BAU or business as usual, and it's where reality catches up with our idealistic good intentions
 -->

 ---